+Volume Three:

-Volume Three: Rebuilding the Revolutionary Party edited by Paul Le Blanc, 148 pages (1990) - \$9.00
+Rebuilding the Revolutionary Party edited by Paul Le Blanc, 148 pages

 This book consists of eight documents.
-The longest, written in 1983 by Paul Le Blanc and Dianne Feeley, is entitled "In Defense of Revolutionary Continuity"-a response to SWP leader Jack Barnes's attack on Trotsky's theory of permanent revolution.
-Also included is the founding platform of the Fourth Internationalist Tendency, a lengthy 1988 analysis of the SWP by Frank Lovell and Paul Le Blanc, and two major documents produ the FIT when the Socialist Wo formally broke from the T tional in 1990.
-The with three document need for unity among revolution cialists in the United States.
+The longest, written in 1983 by Paul Le Blanc and Dianne Feeley, is entitled "In Defense of Revolutionary Continuity" a response to SWP leader Jack Barnes's attack on Trotsky's theory of permanent revolution.
+Also included is the founding platform of the Fourth Inte ist Tendency, a lengthy 1988. the SWP by Frank Lovell and Le Blanc, and two major dopping duced by the FIT when the Workers Party formally by A. Fourth International in 1990 concludes with three documwith the need for unity ame.